henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

     # Finding portfolios
     data$port <- paste0(data$MtB_class,data$Size_class)

 Then, we calculate the weights of each firm in each portfolio in each year.
+Our weight is based on firms' Size.

     # generate firm-level time- and portfolio-specific weights
     data <- data  %>% group_by(Year, port) %>% mutate (weight = MtB/sum(MtB))